rescript-lang/bucklescript.github.io/docs/use-existing-ocaml-libraries.md

 title: Use Existing OCaml Libraries
 ---

-**Note**: this section is reserved for advanced usages.
+> This section is reserved for advanced usages.
 Usually, you'd pick an OCaml/Reason library that's already configured to work with our higher-level build system `bsb` (aka has a `bsconfig.json`).
 If not, you'd usually add a `bsconfig.json` to it.
 But if you want to directly use an OCaml package that's not part of the npm workflow, or are building some quirky infra with BuckleScript, keep reading!

 This guide is also a small walkthrough of how `bsb` works under the hood.